dehuszar/hashistack-config/README.md

 (formerly hashipi-config)
 This repo is a collection of tools and configurations for my Raspberry Pi homelab cluster built on HashiCorp's Consul, Nomad, and Vault, with assists from Consul-Template.
 While there will --likely for a little while longer-- some vestigial references to raspberry pis, the goal of this repo is to provide for a bare-metal rollout of each service with only a few keystrokes.

+# WARNING
+This repo is still "finding itself" and is undergoing rapid, sometimes dramatic, changes.
+Please feel free to use as you like, but if you wanted to use this for production use, I am intending to set up an automated testing regimen, but until that's in place, you might find your cheese moved suddenly and without warning.
+Thanks for your patience.
+I would love any feedback you might have.

 ## Why?

 HashiCorp's tools, once set up, are remarkably simple to use given what they do for you.
 Getting them up and running, however, can be a bit of a battle with multiple subsequent waves of effort required to